 Medicaid pays for almost two-thirds of long-term care needs for older adults and people with disabilities, and is the primary source of coverage for HCBS.
 Even before COVID-19 became a crisis, nearly 820,000 people were on HCBS waiting lists and the average wait time was 39 months.
 Unfortunately, HCBS is regularly targeted for cuts, since it is the largest category of optional services in Medicaid.
 Nursing homes need additional resources to address COVID-19, including additional testing, transparency, infection control, and protective equipment for workers.
 However, keeping people out of nursing homes by improving access to care at home would save lives and money.

-Use the templates we created to craft a personalized message.
 Tell your members of Congress the next legislative package must include these reforms if the country is going to effectively protect older adults, caregivers, and the health care workers in long-term care facilities.
 If you use social media, follow us on Facebook, Twitter, and LinkedIn so you can share our advocacy to your networks, too.
 We will keep a close eye on the negotiations in Congress and post updates as we get them.